Skip to content

 Server

-The "server" is the software component that is responsible for managing WebSocket connections, application topics and publications.
+In Realtime Pub/Sub, "server" is the software component that is responsible for managing WebSocket connections, application topics and publications.
 Each server is highly optimized for low-latency and can handle several thousands of concurrent connections and message flows with minimal impact on hardware resources.
 Multiple server instances work together as a cluster to increase sockets capacity, throughput and availability.

 Application